-The MOA classification scheme developed and endorsed by IRAC is based on the best available evidence of the MoA of available insecticides.
-Details of the listing have been agreed by IRAC companies and approved by internationally recognized industrial and academic insect toxicologists and biochemists.
+The IRAC MOA classification scheme is based on the best available evidence of the MoA of available insecticidal and acaricidal agents.
+Details of the classification have been agreed upon by IRAC member companies and approved by internationally recognized industrial and academic insect toxicologists and biochemists.